guilhermesilveira/pgn2mp3/README.md

 ## TODO

-- read memoryfrom file
-- use pgn-python
+- use move sequence as cache file name

 ## How to install and run tests: